diegoehg/casting-agency-api/README.md

 It updates the indicated fields of an existent actor.

 The request body can have one of the actor fields, or all of them.
-This endpoint will update just the fields passed.
+This endpoint will just update the fields passed in the request body.

 * Request body fields:
   - `name`: Name of the actor.